 If you're wondering exactly what type of fish you can expect to encounter, here are a few that are known to make an appearance: parrotfish, blue tags, snapper, baraccuda, angelfish, goat fish, eel, and even sea turtles on occasion.

-If you'd like to explore what's down below you might want to check out.
+If you're ready to see what's down below you might want to check out.
 One of the prime snorkeling spots around Anguilla, this area features some very clear water and nearly empty shores that make it a favorite place for marine life, as well as snorkelers.
 This snorkeling site is located in Prickely Pear Cays, in the western part of Anguilla.

 Sandy Hill is another snorkeling spot you might enjoy.
 Home to a large reef, this is one of the best spots in Anguilla to catch a glimpse of some underwater action, as stingrays and fish are frequently found in the area.
 Additionally, since the beach is hardly ever crowded, snorkelers will rarely have to worry about there being too many swimmers in the water.

 A fourth place to go snorkeling is Little Bay.
 These protected waters offer great sights for snorkelers.
 Be on the look out for small fish, young sea turtles, and stingrays, all of which frequent the area.
-If you're interested, you'll find this site located in the central part of Anguilla.
+If you want to experience it for yourself, you'll find this site found within the central part of Anguilla.

 is a fifth site to consider.
 Just offshore lies a long reef that is filled with aquatic animals.
 Sea turtles, tropical fish, stingrays, and even squid can be found swimming about the area.
 Experienced snorkelers and confident swimmers can even go further out where the bigger fish reside.

-Take some time to look through this table to learn more about 13 of the most popular places to go snorkeling in this area.
+Review the table just below to learn more about 13 of the best locations to enjoy snorkeling in this area.